ISC provides independent, high quality control engineering consultancy and R & D services to the automotive industry, typically in powertrain control.

 Optimal control solutions can range from simple classical feedback/feedforward to advanced control, such as model-based methods like MPC.
 In all cases, simplicity remains a key objective in our solutions, providing performance criteria can be met.

-Our clients include automotive manufacturers, Tier-1 suppliers and ECU suppliers such as General Motors, Toyota, Chrysler, Ford, Jaguar, Ricardo, Visteon and Freescale.
+Our clients include automotive manufacturers, Tier-1 suppliers and ECU suppliers such as NXPGeneral Motors, Toyota, Chrysler, Ford, Cummins, Jaguar, Ricardo, Visteon and Freescale.

-- Diesel Engine Control - Diesel engine control involves complex nonlinear dynamics.
+Diesel engine control involves complex nonlinear dynamics.
 These result in non-minimum phase behaviour and steady-state gain-sign reversals, which vary with the engine operating conditions.
-ISC tackled these control challenges using advanced multivariable control and specifically state-dependent optimal control.
+ISC tackled these control challenges using advanced multivariable state-dependent optimal control.
 The main control objectives were to supply the requested engine torque, while minimising fuel consumption and reducing NOx and particulate matter emissions.
 Three key actuators were available to achieve the objectives: the fuel injector, the Exhaust Gas Recirculation (EGR) valve, and the Variable Geometry Turbine or Turbocharger (VGT).